Motyak/monlang-parser/monlang-LV2/README.txt

 612 Malformed Operation, contains a Malformed Expression as right operand

-621 Malformed FunctionCall, contains a Malformed Expression as function 622 Malformed FunctionCall, contains a Malformed Expression as argument
+621 Malformed FunctionCall, contains a Malformed Expression as function 622 Malformed FunctionCall, contains a Malformed FunctionCallArgument

+731 Malformed FunctionCallArgument, contains a Malformed Expression 732 Malformed FunctionCallArgument, contains a non-lvalue passed by reference

 631 Malformed Lambda, contains a Malformed Statement within body